ryomams/FloomieBloomie/README.md

 # FloomieBloomie
 Log your days in a garden of flowers.
-Made for UCSC's CMPM 35.
+Made for UCSC's CMPM 35.<br>
+By Ryoma Marta-Sugawara and Nishant Suria.

 ## Our Intentions & Goals